-The course provides training to the student in accepted methods of physically controlling combative subjects and essentials to instruct a class.
-The course consists of legal issues, documentation/articulation of the use of force, physical techniques, matt stress drills, practice instruction, instruction qualification drills, and a written exam.
+Course provides training to the student in accepted methods of physically controlling combative subjects and essentials to instruct a class.
+Course consists of legal issues, documentation/articulation of the use of force, physical techniques, matt stress drills, practice instruction, instruction qualification drills, and written exam.